avaika/interview/README.md

     2. apache log ate all the space.
 How to clean up the space without apache restart?
     3. How to find which files are used by process?
 3. File permissions:
-    1. passwd is able to write data to `-rw-r----- 1 root shadow /etc/shadow` without `sudo`.
+    1. passwd is able to write data to `-rw-r----- 1 root shadow /etc/shadow` from a user without `sudo`.
 How does it work?
     2. What will be the permission after `chmod 1777 dir`?
     3. #fun: root just did this: `cd ~user; touch file; chmod 000 file`.
-Can I remove this file as a user and why / why not?
+Can I remove the `file` as a user and why / why not?
 4. Network:
     1. There is no ping between 2 servers.
 How to find out the root cause?
     2. How to check whether the port is being used?